 It’s Valentine’s Day!
 We all know the greatest love story of ALL TIME is Michael and Holly from NBC’s, The Office.
 When Michael Scott finally met his perfect match (Holly, not Jan) I couldn’t have been happier for him (except I hated him at the same time for leaving Dunder Mifflin).
 Although Michael Scott is no longer a part of The Office, he left a legacy of lessons in both business and life that I will never forget.

 In less than a month, I’ll be leaving WrightIMC to embark on a new adventure in New Jersey.
 So, I wanted to illustrate what I’ve learned from both Michael Scott and WrightIMC in my time here.

 Turn Negatives into Positives

-When Michael hit Meredith with his car, causing her to go the hospital, he was somehow able to turn it into a positive.
+When Michael hit Meredith with his car, causing her to go to the hospital, he was somehow able to turn it into a positive.
 Because Michael sent Meredith to the hospital, she was forced to get blood drawn which showed she was positive for rabies.
-Without that blood test, Meredith would’ve been hit with a full-blown case of the rabies.
+Without that blood test, Meredith would’ve been hit with a full-blown case of rabies.
 So, in the end, Michael saved her life.

 While some (most) may say moving to New Jersey is a negative, I’m choosing to look at it in a positive light.
 Yeah, I may be moving to the land of mobsters and “waste management” but that just means, if Brandon does me wrong, I know how to “take care of it.”
 Just kidding … Ahem.